Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 Allowing Structured Running Event Training Based on Heart Rate

-The Conconi Test is a relatively simple way for runners to test and analyze their anaerobic threshold.
+The Conconi test is a relatively simple way for runners to test and analyze their anaerobic threshold.
 The test takes its name from the Italian exercise physiologist Francesco Conconi and was initially developed for cyclists to test performance.
 However, it can be adapted to analyze lactate threshold levels in distance runners.

 The Simplicity of the Conconi Test

-Many runners, whether they focus on local 10 km runs or specialize in marathon running, do not have access to a sophisticated laboratory environment and team of sports scientists to test their performance.
+Many runners, whether they focus on local 10 km runs or specialize in marathon running, do not have access to a sophisticated laboratory environment and a team of sports scientists to test their performance.
 The Conconi test negates the need for a laboratory environment.

 To test your anaerobic threshold you will need

 - A treadmill with the ability to control running speed.

 - A heart rate monitor watch and strap.